risk analysis and risk management

 ModerateSome people suffer from grave diseases

-MajorPossible deaths, and many people suffer from grave diseases
+MajorPossible deaths and/or many people suffering from grave diseases

 ExtremeLikely deaths